manminusone/20x2chi-slides/README.md

 # 20x2 Chicago Slide Show
 This small piece of HTML and JavaScript was written for a slide show before the live lit show [20x2 Chicago.](https://20x2.org/chicago) It has a few unique features that I was unable to find in another slide show package.

-A full demo is accessible at the project site <a href="https://20x2chi.pics/">20x2chi.pics</a> (because ".slides" isn't a TLD yet).
+A full demo is accessible at the project site [20x2chi.pics](https://20x2chi.pics) (because ".slides" isn't a TLD yet).

 ## Features